 Of all the types of chocolates, milk chocolate is the one that varies most in taste.
 So, when it comes to milk chocolate and wine pairing, the rule of thumb is to taste the chocolate first.

-The first factor you need to identify is whether it has more fruity notes or nutty ones, or is it balanced tasting like cocoa and butter?
+Author Note: The first factor you need to identify is whether it has more fruity notes or nutty ones, or is it balanced tasting like cocoa and butter?
 In any case, the best pairing option with milk chocolate is usually mild reds or sweet whites.

 Amarone will not be the best pairing option, and here is the main reason why.
 Anything that has a full-bodied character and complex flavor notes will overpower the taste of milk chocolate.
 As we have already discussed, Amarone is among the full-bodied and flavorful Italian reds that will most likely overshadow and create a mixed palate.